fl-sean03/MolSAIC/src/cli/README.md

-# MolTools CLI Architecture
+# MolSAIC CLI Architecture

-This directory contains the modular command-line interface for the MolTools package.
+This directory contains the modular command-line interface for the MolSAIC package.
 The architecture follows a command pattern where each subcommand is implemented as a separate class inheriting from a common base class.

 ## Directory Structure